Clara Furse is the Chairman of HSBC UK, the ring-fenced bank of HSBC Group.

-She was Chief Executive of the London Stock Exchange Group from January 2001 to May 2009.
-During this period she was also a non-executive Director of Euroclear plc, LCH Clearnet Group Ltd., Fortis and a member of the Shanghai International Financial Advisory Council.
+From January 2001 to May 2009 she was Chief Executive of the London Stock Exchange, a FTSE 100 company.
+During this period she was also a non-executive Director of Euroclear plc, LCH Clearnet Group Ltd., Fortis SA and a member of the Shanghai International Financial Advisory Council.
 From 2009 to 2013, she was a non-executive Director of Legal & General Group.

 Prior to joining the Exchange, Clara was Group Chief Executive of Credit Lyonnais Rouse from 1998 to 2000.
 Before that she spent 15 years at UBS.